 4. Beans Call for Cornbread on the Side

-Baked beans, bean chili, and black-eyed peas, oh my!
+Baked beans, bean chili, white bean chili sides, and black-eyed peas, oh my!

 We all know that a meal with beans in it will probably also be a meal that could benefit from a side of cornbread.
 Right?